Surprising CBD Statistics 2022: Who Uses it, How, and Why?

 CBD Statistics by Age

 Demographics of CBD users are skewing youth.
-Americans between the ages of 18 to 29 are the most likely to take CBD on a regular basis, and its popularity declines with age.
-(Source: Gallup, 2019)
+In the United States between the ages of 18 to 29 are the most likely to take CBD on a regular basis, and its popularity declines with age in the year 2023

-The numbers almost double for adults who have already tried CBD one or many times.
-According to a Consumer Reports CBD 2019 poll:
+The numbers almost doubled for adults who have already tried CBD one or many times as of 2023.

 This can also be divided into categories based on how often they are used: